AutomationD/wimaging/readme.md

 # Configure wimaging
 ## Config.ps1
 Rename .\inc\Config.ps1.sample .\inc\Config.ps1 and set some parameters before doing maintenance of your image
-- $os: server-2008r2 for now.
-Very important to use provided options, as the directory structure uses that pattern
+- $os: server-2008r2 or windows-pe-x64.
+Very important to use provided options, as the directory structure uses that pattern.
 - $edition: standard / enterprise / datacenter
-- $boot: use if servicing boot.wim
+- $boot=$false.
+Use $true if servicing boot.wim
 - $wsus_offline_dir: directory where locally downloaded windows updates reside.
 - $system_reserved_mount: Letter for mounting a "System reserved" partition of your vhd (pick any drive letter that is not used)
 - $c_drive_mount: Letter for mounting "C: Drive" partition of your vhd (pick any drive letter that is not used)